About our communities...

 While the rapid growth continues to take place in the city of Fenton has been a boon for the local economy, the additional traffic generated by a growing population and visitors continues to take a toll on crumbling roadways.
 After two failed millage elections, city leaders will be busy researching ways to fund much-needed road improvements throughout the city.

 live, work and play

-Despite the tremendous growth that has taken place in the city of Fenton and the surrounding communities, the tri-county area remains a wonderful place to live, work and play.
-Residents and visitors alike enjoy simple pleasures, such as a stroll along the river or a picnic at one of the area’s many parks.
-Local events that attract thousands to the city include the summer concerts at the Fenton Millpond, the Fourth of July Freedom Festival, Art at the Center, Farmers Market, Back to the Bricks, Taste of Fenton, St. John Applefest, and Jinglefest at Christmastime.
+Despite the tremendous growth that has taken place in the city of Fenton and the surrounding communities, t he tr i-county area remains a wonderful place to live, work and play.
+Residents and visitors alike enjoy simple pleasures, such as a stroll along the river or a picnic at one of the area’ s many parks.
+Local events that attract thousands to the city include the summer concerts at the Fenton Millpond, the Fourth of July Freedom Festival, Fenton Artwalk, Farmers Market, Back to the Bricks, Taste of Fenton, St. John Applefest, and Jinglefest at Christmastime, and the newest big event in late September called Bottles, Brews & News, brought to the city by The View Newspapers and Tri-County Times.
 Featuring dozens of lakes and streams, Fenton and the surrounding communities boast a hub of outdoor recreational activities.

 Projected 2035 = 15,254